pl8n4/iFinanceApp/README.md

-To start download the zip file and unzip to where you want it You will need to download node.js and mySql workbench for this project to run For node.js make sure you add it to your path, for Mac: /usr/local/bin
+To start download the zip file and unzip to where you want it You will need to download node.js and mySql workbench for this project to run For node.js make sure you add it to your path, for Mac: /usr/local/bin VSCode will also be used for this project

 In mySQL workbench, connect to your local instance and paste these lines and run them:
 CREATE DATABASE Group4_iFINANCEDB;
 USE Group4_iFINANCEDB;

-Open the IFinanceApp project back up and from a terminal cd into iFinanceApp Once in the IFinanceApp in the terminal run: npm install Create two more terminals and repeat.
-These new terminals should have one cd from the IFinanceApp into the backend and the other to the frontend/FEUI and run npm install on both
+Open the IFinanceApp project back up and from a terminal in VSCode cd into iFinanceApp(If on windows make sure to you use command propt an not powershell)

+Once in the IFinanceApp in the terminal run: npm install Then cd from the IFinanceApp into the backend adn run: npm install Then cd from the IFinanceApp into the frontend/FEUI and run: npm install Also in the frontend/FEUI run: npm install react-scripts
-Note: the front end/backend may display an error/warning, but it should be ok to proceed regardless
+Note: the front end/backend may display vulnerabilities, but it should be ok to proceed regardless

-In the project editor window look for a .env file in the backend directory, if there is not one create a file under backend called .env and paste the following into it, be sure to replace DB_USER = “your mySQL root name” as well as DB_PASS = “your mySQL password”:
+In the project editor window look for a .env file in the backend directory, if there is not one create a file under backend called .env and paste the following into it, be sure to replace DB_USER = “your mySQL root name” as well as DB_PASS = “your mySQL password” with your SQL server info:

 PORT=5001
 DB_DIALECT=mysql
 DB_HOST=127.0.0.1